MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/enable-and-configure-your-app-for-teams-meetings.md

 ### App caching

-To improve the subsequent loading time of an app that the user has visited during the current meeting (specifically Apps loaded in the meeting sidePanel).
+App caching helps you to improve subsequent launch time of the apps that are loaded in the meetings side panel.

 > [!NOTE]
 >
-> * App Caching is supported only in the Teams desktop client and meeting side panel.
+> * App caching is supported only for tabs loaded in the meeting side panel in Teams desktop client .
-> * App Caching is not supported on chats, channels, and personal apps.
+> * App caching is not supported on chats, channels, and personal apps.

-#### Enable App Caching
+#### Enable app caching

-To enable app caching to your apps in meeting:
+To enable app caching to your meetings side panel:

 1. Call `microsoftTeams.registerBeforeUnloadHandler` and `microsoftTeams.registerOnLoadHandler`.

-1. Use `contentUrl` passed into the load handler to route to the correct page within your App and invoke `notifySuccess/notifyFailure` to notify Teams client that app initialization flow is complete.
+1. Use `contentUrl` and `entityId` passed into the load handler to route to the correct page within your app and invoke `notifySuccess/notifyFailure` to notify Teams client that app initialization flow is complete.

 1. Dispose resources and perform any cleanup needed in the `beforeUnload handler`, then invoke the `readyToUnload` callback to notify Teams client that the app unload flow is complete.

-The following are the flow diagram of first launch of the app in meeting stage:
+The following is the flow diagram of first launch of the app in meeting stage:

 (image to be added)

-The following are the flow diagram of cached launch of the app in meeting stage:
+The following is the flow diagram of cached launch of the app in meeting stage:

 (image to be added)